-Accounting for civil and structural works contracts
+Revenue recognition of civil and structural works contracts

-For the year ended 30 June 2023, the Group's revenue and costs recognised for civil and structural works amounted to approximately RM92 million and RM86 million, respectively.
+For the year ended 30 June 2024, the Group's revenue recognised for civil and structural works amounted to approximately RM108 million.

-The Group's revenue from civil and structural works is recognised over time using the output method, based on direct measurements of the value of services delivered or surveys of performance completed to date relative to the remaining services for the contracts entered into by the Group.
+The Group's revenue from civil and structural works is recognised over time using the output method.
+This approach is based on direct measurements of the value of services delivered or surveys of performance completed to date relative to the remaining contracts obligations.
+Revenue is determined through surveys of completed work, supported by payment certificates from architects, surveyors, or customer-appointed representatives.
+Management regularly assesses the value of completed construction work, including estimates for unverified work at the end of each reporting period.
+These estimates are derived from surveys conducted by internal technicians and are adjusted based on subsequent certifications or confirmations from customers.
 Management reviews the progress of the contracts and revises the estimates of contract revenue, contract costs and variation orders for each construction contract to determine whether the construction contract is an onerous contract based on the most current budget with reference to the overall contract consideration.